qinglingni/jekyll-now/_posts/2017-04-18-Start_of_Data_Science_Journey.md

 # Climbing the Data Science Mountain
 > "It’s not that I’m so smart, it’s just that I stay with problems longer." -Albert Einstein

-Choosing to seriously take on data science journey is no small decision for me, not only because I have been on a good career path, but also because I know I almost have to start from scratch on every technical skills required by data science discipline.
+Choosing to seriously take on data science journey is no small decision for me, not only because I have been on a good career path, but also because I knew I almost have to start from scratch on every technical skills required by data science discipline.
 It's like I am going to climb the Hymalayas when I am not adequately equipped.
 But here I am, starting the climb because I believe there will be a lot of rewards are waiting for me along the road and on the top.

 ![alt tag](https://github.com/qinglingni/qinglingni.github.io/blob/master/IMG_3507.jpg)